calogica/calogica.com/_posts/2019-04-05-snowpipes.md

 ## 6) Review staged files and select data from the files

 Let's make sure security and file formats are both working as expected.
-The best way is to use the `list` feature to get a listing of files in our staging location.
+The best way is to use the `list` command to get a listing of files in our staging location.

 ```sql
 list @my_stage;
 ```

-You can also query the raw files directly to make sure the delimiters are working as expected, although I wouldn't recommend using this as anything but a way to debug issues, and definitely not to read data files for production purposes.
+You can also query the raw files directly to make sure the delimiters are working as expected, although we don't recommend using this as anything but a way to debug issues, and definitely not to read data files for production purposes.
 (More [here](https://docs.snowflake.net/manuals/user-guide/querying-stage.html).)

 ```sql